MinecraftForge/Documentation/docs/models/using.md

 JSON item models from `models/item` can also leverage [overrides][].

 !!! note
-    `ModelLoader.setCustomModelResourceLocation` also calls `ModelBakery.registerItemVariants` with the item and MRL given.
+    `ModelLoader.setCustomModelResourceLocation` also calls `ModelLoader.registerItemVariants` with the item and MRL given.
 This sets up the model for baking later.

 ### `ItemMeshDefinition`

 An `ItemMeshDefinition` is a function that takes `ItemStack`s and maps them to `ModelResourceLocation`s.
 They are registered per item, and this can be done with `ModelLoader.setCustomMeshDefinition`, which takes an item and the `ItemMeshDefinition` to use for its `ItemStack`s.

 !!! important
-    `ModelLoader.setCustomMeshDefinition` **does not** call `ModelBakery.registerItemVariants`.
-Therefore, `ModelBakery.registerItemVariants` method must be passed every MRL the `ItemMeshDefinition` can return in order for it to work.
+    `ModelLoader.setCustomMeshDefinition` **does not** call `ModelLoader.registerItemVariants`.
+Therefore, `ModelLoader.registerItemVariants` method must be passed every MRL the `ItemMeshDefinition` can return in order for it to work.

 ### Blockstate JSONs for Items